vanitabarrett/vanitabarrett.co.uk/writing/to_do_list.md

 There were two main problems:

 1. My to-do list was too large.
 It was difficult to prioritise and looking at it made me demotivated.
+I constantly felt ashamed that I wasn't achieving enough.
+I would feel guilty going out with friends or wasting as little as 5 minutes having a chat with a colleague, when I could have spent that time ticking one more thing off my list.
 2. Having such a comprehensive to-do list meant I wasn’t encouraged to properly look and engage with the world around me.
 Instead, I relied on my phone to tell me what to do.

 ## So, what have I done?